 ./telegraf.exe -service install -config 'C:\Program Files\telegraf\telegraf.conf' net start telegraf

-Metrics will now appear in your Hosted Graphite account under the ‘telegraf’ prefix.
+Metrics will now appear in your Hosted Graphite account with the ‘telegraf’ prefix.
 More options for collecting Windows metrics include using the Windows Performance Counters plugin, which you can read more about in the win_perf_counters docs).

 We love the Telegraf agent because it offers a wide variety of easy to install input plugins that allow you to collect additional metrics from a range of popular services and technologies like: